asehmi/fastapi-wrapper-apiness/README.md

 - Extend to handle TXT files, different table layouts, etc.

 - Have the ability to import from Excel named ranges / data tables.

+- [DONE] Have the ability to download databases.

 - Break tight coupling between the api endpoint and the Excel filename
     - [DONE] User should interact with an "upload & generate api" workflow